 Construction Bonds are required on most public projects.
 In fact, The Federal Miller Act requires that any project with $150,000 or more of Federal money, must be protected by Construction Bonds.
 This ensures that Public’s funds are protected by keeping projects completed at the contract price.
 It also ensures that Subcontractors and Suppliers are paid because they cannot file liens on Public buildings and improvements.

 Most states and municipalities have similar requirements.
 The dollar amounts to require construction bonds may vary by location though.
 These are referred to as “Little Miller Acts”.

 Additionally, many private projects require construction bonds as well.
 This is a way for general contractors to protect themselves from subcontractor risk and price escalations.
 Additionally, many lenders require construction bonds when lending money to owners and developers.
 This provides protection so that mechanic’s liens are not filed against their collateral and that borrowers will not need to return for additional capital to address cost overages.

 The cost of construction bonds depends on the strength of the contractor.
 Contractors with strong financial conditions, good experience and systems can usually get construction bonds for less than 1% of the contract amount.
 Contractors with less experience or weaker financial conditions may pay rates as high as 3% of the contract amount.
-Most contractors can expect to pay 0.5% - 3% of the total contract amount.
+Most contractors can expect to pay 0.5% – 3% of the total contract amount.
+Long term warranties, long completion times, and Design Build projects can increase the cost of Construction Bonds.
 You can read more about Construction Bond Costs here.